 Parameter Group Description Can be edited in this location: Global Definition Widest scope.
 Applicable to all services of this type.
 They have a constant value for all instances of a service.
-Application interface: Deployment > Services > Installation/Setup.
+Sterling B2B Integrator interface: Deployment > Services > Installation/Setup.
 Instance Definition Specific to a single copy of a service.
 Can have different values for each instance of a business process that calls the service instance.
-Page in a service configuration wizard accessed through Application interface, Deployment > Services > Configuration.
+Page in a service configuration wizard accessed through the Sterling B2B Integrator interface, Deployment > Services > Configuration.
 Workflow Definition Specific to a single invocation of a service.
 Can have different values every time the service is called.
 Graphical Process Modeler.